mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri**: Well, in a sense it’s not difficult; in a sense it’s a very simple practice.
 You think that it is difficult because your consciousness is limited by your education and your environment, and you try to see your experience.
 At that time it’s really difficult to know or to experience ... the basis of [ego consciousness](glossary#ego-consciousness) [et cetera].
 But usually, I told you, total personality.
 Through this person, through this *you*, we can see the total personality.
 In a sense, according to consciousness, our sense, our mind, I can “smell” you.
 Or, I can smell myself.
 There is a “stink,” in a bad sense; but in a good sense, it’s pretty good.
 So the total personality shows you the judgement, good or bad.
 But that good or bad is something you understand through consciousness.

 On the other hand, that total personality comes from beginningless past and endless future.
 Finally that’s total personality, where [Katagiri](glossary#katagiri) is Katagiri.
-So why don’t you take care of Katagiri with compassionate attention, completely beyond judgement [of] good or bad, right and wrong.
+So why don’t I take care of Katagiri with compassionate attention, completely beyond judgement [of] good or bad, right and wrong?
 So we must be right in the middle of total personality in everyday life.
 Total personality is the core of life, so we must always be there.

 So from this point, it’s pretty easy, no difficulty.
 That’s why Dogen Zenji says that within total personality or the original nature of existence, there is no [suffering](glossary#suffering), no confusion, no agitation, et cetera.
 Completely perfect.